 15A NCAC 02T .0305 DESIGN CRITERIA

-(1) in a natural area designated on the State Registry of Natural Heritage Areas by a protection agreement between the owner and the Secretary, unless the Commission agrees that no prudent, feasible or technologically possible alternative exists; or,
+(1) a natural area designated on the State Registry of Natural Heritage Areas by a protection agreement between the owner and the Secretary, unless no prudent, feasible, or technologically possible alternative exists; or,

-(2) in a natural area dedicated as a North Carolina Nature Preserve by mutual agreement between the owner and State of North Carolina (Governor and Council of State), unless the Commission recommends and the Governor and Council of State agree that no prudent, feasible or technologically possible alternative exists;
+(2) a natural area dedicated as a North Carolina Nature Preserve by mutual agreement between the owner and State of North Carolina represented by the Governor and Council of State, unless the Governor and Council of State agree that no prudent, feasible, or technologically possible alternative exists;

 (b) Engineering design documents.
 The following documents shall be prepared prior to submitting a permit application to the Division.
 If submittal of such documents is not requested in the permitting process (i.e., fast-track), they shall be available upon request by the Division.
 If required by G.S.
 89C, a professional engineer shall prepare these documents:

 [Note: The North Carolina Board of Examiners for Engineers and Surveyors has determined, via letter dated December 1, 2005, that preparation of engineering design documents pursuant to this Paragraph constitutes practicing engineering under G.S.
 89C.]